How to make debt work for you and build wealth with a personal loan

 Residual income

 Consider how much cash you have after paying your typical fixed and variable expenses every month.
-Your lifestyle may include eating out at restaurants, a long commute to work that eats up gas or braces or dance lesson for a child.
+Your lifestyle may include eating out at restaurants, a long commute to work that eats up gas or braces or dance lessons for a child.

 Will you have enough left after adding a loan payment to handle emergencies?